-Coronavirus (COVID 19): Wilmot Launches Telemedicine Visits for Some Patients
+Coronavirus (COVID 19): Wilmot Offers Telemedicine Visits for Some Patients

-Wilmot Cancer Institute has begun offering some telemedicine appointments to help protect our patients, staff and community during the coronavirus pandemic.
-Here, we answer some common questions Wilmot patients and families may have about this option.
+Wilmot Cancer Institute is offering some telemedicine appointments to help protect our patients, staff and community during the coronavirus pandemic.
+Here, we answer common questions Wilmot patients and families may have about this option.

 What is telemedicine and why is it being used right now?

-Using telemedicine, when appropriate, encourages social distancing, which could reduce the spread of the virus.
+We have put numerous safety measures in place to protect you, so it is safe to come into the hospital or the clinic if you need to.
+Having a telemedicine option available, however, encourages social distancing, which could reduce the spread of COVID-19.
 This is incredibly important for people with cancer, who often have weakened immune systems and who are at higher risk of becoming seriously ill if they contract coronavirus.
+See this FAQ about coronavirus and cancer.

 Who is eligible for a telemedicine visit?

-Wilmot’s doctors are reviewing their lists of upcoming appointments to identify which ones might qualify for telemedicine and which ones can be rescheduled.
-Patients who are eligible for telemedicine will receive a phone call from a Wilmot Cancer Institute staff member, who will explain the process for this type of visit.
+Wilmot’s doctors are reviewing their lists of upcoming appointments to identify which ones might qualify for telemedicine.
+Prior to their scheduled appointment, patients who are eligible for telemedicine will receive a phone call from a Wilmot Cancer Institute staff member, who will explain the process for this type of visit and answer any questions you may have about it.

 In-person appointments may be necessary if: